APS IH / June 2012

 • seek dismissal from the guardianship if guardianship has been granted.

-DADS notifies APS immediately if guardianship is not granted or DADS seeks to dismiss a guardianship.
-If a temporary guardianship is not granted, DADS completes the guardianship assessment of the client within 30 calendar days of the APS referral.
+HHSC OGS notifies APS immediately if guardianship is not granted or HHSC OGS seeks to dismiss a guardianship.
+If a temporary guardianship is not granted, HHSC completes the guardianship assessment of the client within 30 calendar days of the APS referral.

-If temporary guardianship is granted, DADS completes the guardianship assessment of the client during the term of the temporary guardianship to determine whether seeking a permanent guardianship of the client is appropriate.
+If temporary guardianship is granted, HHSC OGS completes the guardianship assessment of the client during the term of the temporary guardianship to determine whether seeking a permanent guardianship of the client is appropriate.

 APS IH September 2014

-After the APS guardianship referral form is submitted to DADS, a guardianship specialist is assigned to conduct an assessment.
-The APS specialist works jointly with the DADS Guardianship Services specialist and shares information to promote a positive outcome for the client.
+After the APS guardianship referral form is submitted to HHSC OGS, a guardianship specialist is assigned to conduct an assessment.
+The APS specialist works jointly with the HHSC OGS guardianship specialist and shares information to promote a positive outcome for the client.

-Within five calendar days of submitting the guardianship referral to DADS, the APS specialist:
+Within five calendar days of submitting the guardianship referral to HHSC OGS, the APS specialist:

 • current investigation (copy of APS Case Review), and any relevant prior history not already provided in the referral form,